[Updated July 2021]

 Here are some example images taken with these cameras:

-Great Cameras (under $200):
+Decent Cameras (under $200)

 While that’s not to say that another kid wouldn’t love these cameras or get different results, I’m listing them here since I can speak to the frustrating experiences I witnessed:

 - Kodak EASYSHARE C1550.
 Frustrating battery life and no clear way to adjust aperture or shutter speed settings.